Listen to this post with Alexa!

 If you haven’t ever been to the The National Museum of the Pacific War in Fredericksburg, it’s time to make the trip.
 Here’s what you need to know before you go.

-The museum is open with limited, guided tours to include more tour times and self-guided visits of groups of up to 12 people.
-A limited number of tours will be offered Wednesday through Sunday and visits must be reserved in advance on the museum’s website.
-The museum is closed for sanitizing on Mondays and Tuesdays.
-Additionally, masks are required on site, sanitizing stations are set up throughout the museum, and hands on displays are currently off limits.
+The museum is open and visits must be reserved in advance on the museum’s website.
+Masks are required inside all museum buildings, sanitizing stations are set up throughout the museum, and hands on displays are currently off limits.
+More info on tickets and policies can be found here.

 A little bit about the The National Museum of the Pacific War: